natelaclaire/cis338/syllabus.md

 ### Religious Holidays

-Students who anticipate a conflict between their observance of a religious holiday and an academic requirement in this course should contact me early in the semester to discuss the conflict.
-Reasonable efforts will be made to minimize any negative academic impact that may arise due to the conflict.
+Students may request accommodation for their observance of a religious holiday.
+Instructors may grant time accommodations such as excusing an absence, rescheduling a project deadline, or adjusting the exam schedule as long as it is deemed reasonable by the instructor.
+Students who anticipate a conflict must notify their instructor within two weeks of the official start of the academic session to make arrangements.
+In the case of an internship or clinicals, students should consult course faculty per the program policies as soon as possible.

 ## Grading Criteria